lammps/lammps/doc/src/Developer_grid.rst

 by *setup_grid()*.

 The *get_bounds_ghost()* method return the inclusive index bounds of the owned+ghost grid cells this processor stores.
-The onwed cell indices range from 0 to N-1, so these indices may be less than 0 or greater than or equal to N in each dimension.
+The owned cell indices range from 0 to N-1, so these indices may be less than 0 or greater than or equal to N in each dimension.
 These values are the same as the "o" values returned by *setup_grid()*.